 Vice versa, he was amazing to me.
 How much he loved his mother and father amazed me and how he took every day one moment at a time was beautiful.
 We knew that of each other because we were friends for a year.
 We worked together and I got to know his family, friends, and what he did for fun.
 He was a simple man, loved peace and enjoyed his life.
 I loved that.

 You see, dating can work sometimes.
 It’s rare but how many people can say they married people they knew for a few weeks or months.
 How many marriages end in divorce when they realized how the person actually was.

 My husband saw that I was hard on myself.
 He knew I can get depression because of that.
-He knew I was self-conscious and like spending money.
+He knew I was self-conscious and liked spending money.
 I knew he loved movies and video games.
 I knew he would lie to me about sleeping early to play and watch tv at night.
-I knew he didn’t pray every day.
-I still loved him and he still loved me as friends.
+My husband didn’t pray every day but, I still loved him and he still loved me as friends.

 So I gave him a chance and we’ve stuck with each other since.
 We knew each other.
 I knew him and I liked him.